uwhackweek/hackweeks-as-a-service/docs/services/program-manager.md

 # Program Manager

-The Program Manager acts as main logistical point of contact for participants and organizers of the hackweek.
+The Program Manager is experienced in organizational management and event planning.
+They act as main logistical point of contact for participants and organizers of the hackweek.

 ## Goals